For those of you who are not familiar with Satin Silkie Chicken at all, you are in the right coop.

 Where to buy Satin Chicks?

-If you’re interested in buying satins, it’s best to purchase them from a hatchery that is near to you.
+If you’re interested in buying satins, it’s best to purchase them from a hatchery near you.

 Are Satin Chicken hard to keep in a Backyard?

 No, the hardiness of satin makes them thrive in any environment or backyard.
-They don’t want any special place to be raise.
+They don’t want any special place to be raised.

 What is the difference between Silkie and Satin?

-While silkie chicken and satin chicken appear the same, however, they are not from the same varieties.
-Silkie chickens are the original breed while satin chickens are not recognise as breeds.
+While silkie chicken and satin chicken appear the same, they are not from the same varieties.
+Silkie chickens are the original breed, while satin chickens are not recognized as breeds.

 Can Satin Chicken fly?